Year #3 for CloudYuga

 MOOC Courses Updates

-In 2018, we also starting contributing code to the upstream projects like Istio
+In 2018, we also started contributing code to upstream projects like Istio

-All of the new technologies are great but learning curve is very high.
-While delivering the trainings on them, we need to very cautious about time.
-If the participants spend lot of time in doing the copying/pasting, following the instructions back and forth; then we can not cover good amount of topics.
-To spend more time in topic discussion and less time in repetitive tasks, we spend some time in automating that.
+All of the new technologies are great but the learning curve is very high.
+While delivering the training on them, we need to very cautious about time.
+If the participants spend a lot of time doing copying/pasting, following the instructions back and forth; then we can not cover a good amount of topics.
+To spend more time in topic discussion and less time in repetitive tasks, we spend some time automating that.

-k8s-runner was first version of tooling effort.
-It was built on top of bash and did the job pretty effectively.
+k8s-runner was the first version of the tooling effort.
+It was built on top of the bash and did the job pretty effectively.

 CY-Pilot - SaaS based tool

-After seeing the effectiveness and feedback from our clients, we started investing in a SaaS based tool using which we can deliver course content, videos and labs from a single tab of browser.
-We are already using this for last few months and it can be access from here.
-We’ll be launching more free and paid courses for everyone, after merging it to main website; later this month.
+After seeing the effectiveness and feedback from our clients, we started investing in a SaaS-based tool using which we can deliver course content, videos and labs from a single tab of browser.
+We are already using this for the last few months and it can be accessed from here.
+We'll be launching freer and paid courses for everyone, after merging it to the main website; later this month.